rakeshkumargupt/TrainReservationSystem/README.md

 # TrainReservationSystem
-This is mini project of Train Reservation System running on Java Swing.
+This is mini project of Train Reservation System running on Java.